skyvers/Aged-care/readme.md

 </view>
 ```

-#### image for patient with seprate forms
+#### image for resident with seprate forms

-As, we have already made a nice view for Patient.
+As, we have already made a nice view for Resident.
 However, I also want to introduce View Components to you.

 So, what is View Components?